 that case use

-Updating Humio is described in the upgrade section
+Updating Humio is described in Updating Humio to a newer version.

-The Docker container can be started as a service using Docker’s restart policies.
+The Docker container can be started as a service using the Docker run reference.

 An example is adding